Does HDD Come with SATA Cable?

 2. SATA Power Cable

-SATA DATA cable attaches to the motherboard’s SATA port on one end and on the Hard Disk Drive on the other end.
+SATA DATA cable attaches to the motherboard’s SATA port on one end and the Hard Disk Drive on the other.

-SATA Power Cable, on the other hand, comes from the power supply unit.
+On the other hand, SATA Power Cable comes from the power supply unit.

 wsata-data-cable